 Think of this as a mash up of black bean dip and onion dip.
 Thanks to cooked sweet onions this easy bean dip is absolutely delicious and perfect when served with pita wedges or chips.
-Jump to the Sweet Onion Black Bean Dip Recipe or watch our quick recipe video showing you how we make it.
+If you love classic onion dip, then you must give this version with black beans a try.

 When the onions are cooked, we blend them with spices, sour cream, a bit of water and black beans (you can use canned or home cooked black beans).
 I’ve used a food processor in the photo below, but a blender will also do the trick.

 You can serve the dip straight away or spoon it into a baking dish, top with some cheese and bake for a warm and cheesy dip.

 Most often, we serve this black bean dip with chips or warm pita wedges, but it can also be used a sandwich spread and even as a taco filling.
 I’ve even spooned it on top of rice for a make-shift rice bowl.

 - How to Cook Black Beans from Scratch

 - Black Bean and Quinoa Salad

 - Smoky Black Bean and Corn Salad

 - The Best Veggie Burgers